-19. Entries will be judged on the following criteria (to see the judging criteria in detail see here[link]):
+19. Entries will be judged on the following criteria:

-- Theme – how well does it match the theme of ‘happiness’ and ‘important people’?
+Theme – how well does it match the theme of ‘who and what makes you proud’?

-22. The top 18 entries will be read and judged by a guest panel.
-The judges will be confirmed nearer the date but will not be Coram Voice or Coram staff and will have a literary and /or care background.
-There will be one runner-up and one winner for each age category, three runners up and three winners in total, plus a special recognition prize for the best entry from a migrant child or young person.
-Confirmed judges so far include: Jackie Long, Luke Stevenson, Paolo Hewitt and Jenny Molloy.
+22. The top 24 entries will be read and judged by a guest panel.
+The judges will be finalised nearer the date but will not be Coram Voice or Coram staff and will have a literary and /or care background.
+There will be one third place, one second place and one winner for each age category.

-23. The Top 18 shortlisted entrants (three in each age category) will be invited, along with a guest, to attend the awards ceremony at Coram in London on Monday, 10 April, 2017.
-Full names of the six finalists and the overall winners will be announced during this ceremony, subject to parental consent.
+23. The top 24 shortlisted entrants (six in each age category) will be invited, along with two guests, to attend the awards ceremony at Coram in London on Monday, 9 April, 2018.
+Full names of the finalists and overall winners will be announced during this ceremony, subject to parental consent.
+Unfortunately, Coram Voice is not able to meet any travel or accommodation costs associated with attending the awards ceremony.

 24. Finalists accept, subject to adult permission where necessary, that their name, picture and piece of writing may be shared with an audience and that the audience may share their opinions (which may be positive or negative) about their submission.

-25. Prizes will be awarded to the 18 shortlisted candidates.
+25. Prizes will be awarded to the 24 shortlisted candidates.
 The shortlisted candidates will receive a book voucher.
-The runners-up will receive £50 Love-to-Shop voucher.
+Third place will receive a £25 Love-to-Shop voucher.
+Second place will receive a £50 Love-to-Shop voucher.
 The winners will receive £100 Love-to-Shop voucher.
 Further prizes and awards may be announced during the competition.

-26. The parents or guardians of the top 18 successful entrants will be contacted by a member of the project team by 10 March 2017; further proof-of-age, identity and eligibility may be requested at this stage.
-Unfortunately, Coram Voice is not able to meet any travel or accommodation costs associated with attending the awards ceremony.
+26. The parents or guardians of the top 24 successful entrants will be contacted by a member of the project team by 27 February 2018; further proof-of-age, identity and eligibility may be requested at this stage.

 27. The judges’ decision at each round of judging is final.